 Another interesting strand in the piece is the notion that allowing traffic lights to control themselves would improve traffic flow.
 Instead of set timing patterns or even merely “synchronization,” the lights judge conditions for themselves and make constant adjustments (this is essentially the high-tech version of Hans Monderman’s “bottom-up” traffic scheme in the Netherlands).
 This is one of the next frontiers of traffic, and I’ve had described to me fascinating systems employing “genetic algorithms” for things ramp meter lights — the ramp meters would in essence keep learning over generations of traffic flow, evolving into smarter systems.

 Of course, the new light schemes run the risk of not making sense to the individual driver, as Buchanan notes: “Nonetheless, the behaviour of the lights doesn’t generally fit with human notions of what ought to be efficient.
 “How long lights stay green is unpredictable,” says Lämmer.
 Yet the average journey times go down and become more predictable.”

 The piece includes what may come to be a mantra: “Being in control, it seems, may increasingly demand being a little out of control.”

 This entry was posted on Friday, August 29th, 2008 at 4:45 am and is filed under Congestion, Traffic Engineering, Traffic Signals, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.